 The Irish Society for Disability and Oral Health (ISDH) was established in 2002.
 It serves to promote, preserve and protect the oral health of people with disabilities.
 The following special care dentistry awards are presented by the Dental Health Foundation at the annual ISDH Conference.

-We are delighted to continue to fund the following Bursaries in 2022:
+We are delighted to continue to fund the following Bursaries:

 Student/ Newly Qualified Professional Award